Electrical Nerve Stimulation for Arthritis Pain

 How well it works: In a small preliminary study from 2008 published in Journal of Alternative and Complementary Medicine, people with knee OA had less pain after using NIN.

 Spinal Cord Stimulation

 What it is: Spinal cord stimulation uses a wire that’s surgically implanted under your skin to deliver an electrical current directly to your spinal cord.
 The current blocks pain signals before they can reach your brain.
-This technique offers long-lasting pain relief, “and the opportunity for patients to liberate themselves from the pain clinic,” Dr. Bolash says.
+This technique offers long-lasting pain relief that may reduce a reliance on medication for patients.

 How well it works: A 2014 literature review published in Pain Physician summarized that spinal cord stimulation can be effective for treating chronic pain of the torso and limbs, intractable low back pain, leg pain, and pain from failed back surgery.

 Stay in the Know.
 Live in the Yes.